chreden/trawindowed/README.md

 ### Switch display modes
 1. Start the game
-2. Press F5 to switch the mode
+2. Press F5 to switch between bordered and borderless windowed mode.

 ### Toggle Always on Top
 1. Start the game